paolostivanin/PolFTP/README.md

 Authentication
 --------------
 The server read the allowed USER (and its PASS) from a file named `auth` located in `/etc/ftputils/`.<br>
-The password isn't written in clear text.
-You must write the hash of the password repeated 50'000 times.<br>
+The password is store hashed with SHA-512.<br>
 **Before** using the server **you must add the USER and the H(PASS)** inside the file `/etc/ftputils/auth` in this way:<br>
 `USERNAME HASH`<br>
 `USERNAME HASH`<br>